Parenting styles: Narcissistic parenting

 A narcissistic parent is a parent affected by narcissism or narcissistic personality disorder.
 Typically narcissistic parents are exclusively and possessively close to their children and may be especially envious of, and threatened by, their child's growing independence.
 The result may be what has been termed a pattern of narcissistic attachment, with the child considered to exist solely for the parent's benefit.
+Narcissistic parents typically form dysfunctional parent-child relationships and can be abusive or neglectful, or both.
+Behavioral issues and self esteem issues are more common for children raised by a narcissistic parent.
+People who were raised by a narcissistic parent may experience emotional neglect which puts them at a higher risk of several health issues like anxiety and depression.

 Parents who are narcissistic in their parenting will be involved in some if not all of these traits: